A powerful new opportunity for owners and breeders to screen dogs proactively for evidence of early bladder cancer.

 While any breed is susceptible to developing TCC/UC, several breeds show an increased incidence of the disease compared to the general dog population.
 When combined, these breeds account for over a third of all diagnosed TCC/UC cases in purebred dogs.
 High-risk breeds include the American Eskimo Dog, Australian Cattle Dog, Australian Shepherd, Beagle, Bichon Frise, Border Collie, Parson Russell Terrier, Lhasa Apso, Rat Terrier, Russell Terrier, Scottish Terrier, Shetland Sheepdog, West Highland White Terrier, and Wire Fox Terrier.

 Additionally, the risk of canine TCC/UC increases substantially with age – more than 95% of cases occur in dogs age 6 years and older.
-We therefore recommend that owners and breeders begin proactive screening of their dogs, particularly those of high-risk breeds, at the age of 5.
+While the assay can be used for dogs of any age, we therefore recommend that owners and breeders begin regular, proactive screening of their dogs, particularly those of high-risk breeds, from the age of 5.

 Please view our frequently asked questions (FAQ) page for more details on proactive screening for TCC/UC.